t04glovern/aws-iot-hackathon/README.md

 Using Amazon services to stream data from the devices ensures that confidential data is kept secure through its certificate based encryption, while [AWS HIPPA complaint cloud storage](https://aws.amazon.com/compliance/hipaa-compliance/)  means that patient data can be stored in secure scalable storage, with these two factors facilitating an easier path to HIPPA compliance.

 ##  Future Work
-There are two main areas for future work.
+There are three real areas for future work.

  - Size
  - Power Consumption